pimcore/pimcore/doc/23_Installation_and_Upgrade/07_Updating_Pimcore/11_Preparing_for_V11.md

 ## Migrations
 Make sure that migrations are executed.
-It highly depends on your deployment process how to handle migrations.
+How to handle them highly depends on your deployment process.
-You can call `bin/console doctrine:migrations:migrate` at any given time manually or in your deployment pipeline.
+You can manually call `bin/console doctrine:migrations:migrate` at any time or add it in your deployment pipeline.

-If you are sure you can run all available migrations including bundles and your app-specific migrations after `composer update`, just include the following part in your `composer.json`.
+If you are sure you can run all available migrations after `composer update`, including bundles and your app-specific migrations, just include the following part in your `composer.json` file:
 ```json
 "post-update-cmd": [
     "./bin/console doctrine:migrations:migrate"